-Colin Bennett portrays the late Edward J. Ruppelt as a hero, an iconic archetype that steered a path between erratic and wild military superiors, witnesses and the press.
-Ruppelt was a United States Air Force officer who, from 1959 to 1953, headed Project Blue Book, the USAF’s UFO Project.
+Colin Bennett portrays the late Edward J. Ruppelt as a hero and iconic archetype that steered a path between erratic and wild military superiors, witnesses and the press.
+Ruppelt was a United States Air Force officer who, from 1953 to 1959, headed Project Blue Book, the USAF’s UFO Project.
 Shortly after adding, in 1959, incongruous and toned-down chapters at the end of his controversial 1956 book on UFOs, Ruppelt died of a heart attack in 1960.

 What is Past is Prologue

 “No one was born more American than he,” instructs Bennett in a somewhat heavy, liberally-used British-Shakespearian style throughout the book.
 “The demons were all around him in the aircraft and the weaponry.
 He had all the sacred courage of the Wright brothers and the madness of the astronauts.
 As thanks for this, after he died, almost every copy of his book disappeared from bookstores worldwide, never to be seen again, and they were not bought by customers.”

 (Magnolia: a 1999 movie by Paul Thomas Anderson about paranormal synchronicity/ Magonia: a surrealistic world spoke of by Jaques Vallee.)

 Such hijinks seemed to be part and parcel of Ruppelt’s sojourn as a UFO investigator and administrator.
 Ruppelt took a very poorly organized, almost nonexistent government office and slowly turned it into a fully respected and greatly enhance division of the Air Force—-from Project Grudge to a Project Bluebook—-in a journey that was onerous and often cumbersome but that invariably built, however, respectability on the stepping-stones of major UFO cases.